CNDT Bull Call Spread Strategy

 - What is a bull call spread on CNDT?

 - A bull call spread on CNDT is the bull call spread strategy applied to CNDT (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With CNDT stock trading near $1.45, the strikes shown on this page are snapped to the nearest listed CNDT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CNDT stock at $1.52 on the most recent close, the strikes shown on this page are snapped to the nearest listed CNDT chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CNDT bull call spread max profit and max loss calculated?